BDC Hamburger Icon

 3. Consider the quality of your presentation.

-Your presentation must be captivating and include the information your investors need.
+Your investor presentation must be captivating and include the information your investors need.
 Focus on the following criteria:

 • A strong value proposition